SiaSyPeng/CatCather/README.md

 ### Lab3
 - have "hard" mode working
+- pre-selecting the cat closest to your location, and display information about that cat when the user opens the Map activity.
 - "Creating and interacting with GoogleMaps objects"
     - design our own markers
     - have a configurable setting in the